aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 }));
 ```
 When using `addRule`, the new rule is added after the last added rule unless `after` is specified.

-Actions can be found in the `@aws-cdk/aws-ses-actions` package.

 #### Drop spams
 A rule to drop spam can be added by setting `dropSpam` to `true`: